Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Mathematical Model

 Since we assume a very large population of players, each one of them is not able to affect the distributions $\mu_1, \mu_2$.
 It is interesting to observe that the individual cost $J_i$ is concave in $u_i$.
 To see this take the second derivative of $J_i$ with respect to $u_i$:

 Therefore, the possible actions minimizing the individual cost are $u_i=u_m$ and $u_i=u_M$.
 Thus, to compute the Nash equilibria, we focus on distributions assigning the entire mass on $\{u_m,u_M\}$.

-\begin{remark} The fact that the cost function $J_i$ is concave in $u_i$ simplifies the analysis a lot, implying that players either choose complete isolation or complete sociability.
-It further allows us to describe dynamics using a finite-dimensional model.
-Let us note that the first term of $J_i$, describing the expected cost of an infection, is concave on the player's action, and the second term i.e., $-s_{j1}u_i\bar u_1-s_{j2}u_i\bar u_2$, is linear in $u_i$.
-In a more general model with a non-linear second term, the cost function would not necessarily be concave. \end{remark}
+\begin{remark} The fact that the cost function $J_i$ is concave in $u_i$ simplifies the analysis a lot, implying that players choose either $u=u_m$ or $u=u_M$.
+It further allows us to describe dynamics using a finite-dimensional model. \end{remark}